 A strong logistics, transportation, and delivery program enables supply chains to meet and exceed customer needs.
 The Deliver learning path will help you provide the highest levels of order accuracy so you may truly enhance product flow.
 Educational sessions will reveal valuable lessons in warehousing and finished inventories; insights into scheduling, pick, pack, shipment, and invoicing; and proven import and export tactics.

 Given the growth of omni-channel commerce and the complexity of global networks, supply chain organizations of all kinds must be prepared to manage returns for myriad reasons.
-Mastering reverse logistics processes has a direct impact on customer service, return on investment, and the cost of doing business.
+Mastering reverse logistics processes has a direct impact on Customer Relations, return on investment, and the cost of doing business.
 The Return learning path encompasses business rules, assets, and regulatory requirements; maintenance, repair, and overhaul; and much more.

 Superior supply chains are built by professionals who possess a mastery of current industry issues as well as emerging trends and technologies.
 Attend educational sessions in the Enable learning path to become a more informed, deliberate and effective supply chain leader.
 The educational sessions will illuminate new opportunities, clarify organizational strategy, help you overcome risk with a more resilient network and maximize team performance.